telehash/telehash.github.io/kademlia.md

 # Introduction

-Telehash uses a DHT system based on [Kademlia][].

-Every node inside Telehash is a 256bit value based on the sha256 hashname.

-Based on this size, there could be a theoretical maximum of 256 buckets (also called `k-buckets`) which each bucket tracking a certain amount of active nodes.
-The number of nodes maintained in each bucket is called Kmin, and the overall limit on total nodes maintained across all buckets is called Kmax.

-In a big p2p network, it's pretty impossible to know all information about all nodes.
-There would be too much network overhead for nodes to update each other and the amount of storage you need just to keep track of all nodes is too big.

-Kademlia is based the fact that you know a lot about your neighbours, but less and less about further nodes.
-This means we need a way to calculate a "distance" between nodes.
-Note that "distance" here isn't geographical distance.
-It might be possible that you are a "close" neighbour to a node on the other side of the world, while a node running on a computer in the same room, could be a far away.

-With 100k active nodes, there would only be approximately 14 buckets used for the average node (though they may not be in linear order, bucket 18 could have an entry whereas 17 may not for instance).
-The average number of k-buckets should increase as the network grows, but since k is a small constant, the total number of "required peers" for nodes participating in the DHT also grows logarithmically as the network size increases.
+Telehash adapts the [Kademlia][] Distributed Hash Table for simple peer discovery.
+Unlike classic Kademlia, there is no arbitrary data stored in the DHT.
+Nodes query the DHT purely to locate other nodes, independent of IP or other transient network identifiers.
+Telehash also departs from Kademlia by using SHA2 256-bit hashes (rather than SHA1 160-bit hashes).

+Like any DHT, Telehash nodes cooperatively store all network information while minimizing per-node costs.
+Derived from Kademlia's hash-based addressing and distance calculations, the average number of "nearby" nodes will grow logarithmically compared to the total global number of nodes.
+Nodes then attempt to keep track of all of the closest nodes, and progressively fewer of the farther away nodes.
+This pattern minimizes "degrees of separation" between nodes while also minimizing the number of other nodes each indidivual node must keep track of.

+Like Kademlia, Telehash measures distance with a bitwise XOR metric which divides the address space into 256 possible partitions, also called `k-buckets`.
+Every node when compared will have a `bucket` value based on the bit that differs, if the first bit is different the bucket would be 255, and if the entire first byte is the same the bucket for that node would be 247.

+The two protocol elements for interacting with the Telehash DHT are [seek](protocol.md#seek) and [link](protocol.md#link) channels.
+The `seek` channel allows asking any node for a list of closer hashnames, and the `link` channel is how nodes signal to each other that they are actively participating in the DHT.

-## Calculating distance
+## XOR - Calculating distance
-Distance calculation in kademlia is a 2-step process:
+Distance calculation is a 2-step process:

    - Exclusive or (xor) the 2 node strings.
    - Find the first bit that is 1, starting from the most significant bit.